GrigLars/command_line_fu/README.md

 #### Using escape characters in bash "read" statements

-I wanted to have some color to my bash probmpts:
+I wanted to have some color to my bash prompts:

 ```
 localhost$ read -p $'\e[31;1mEnter in your codex:\t\e[0m ' FOO; echo -e "\e[32mCodex you entered:\t\e[0;1m $FOO"